-The opera Nepomuk by the British composer Barry Webb 2018
+The opera Nepomuk by the Anglo-Irish composer Barry Gerald Webb 2018

 The opera deals with the conflict of love and power through the story of the Bohemian King Wenceslaus and the martyrdom of John of Nepomuk.
 A theme true to today.

 The opera can be fully staged, but also can be sung as a cantata, in the same way perhaps as Britten`s Curlew River.

 THE MAIN CHARACTERS IN NEPOMUK THE OPERA ARE

 WENCESLAUS IV.
 KING OF BOHEMIA AND EMPEROR OF THE ROMANS.
 BARITONE

 JOHN NEPOMUK, PRIEST.
 TENOR

 SOFIA WIFE OF WENCESLAUS, QUEEN OF BOHEMIA.
 SOPRANO